Automata Theory

 Old exams:

-The previous time the course was taught, was in fall 2022.
-You can find that edition's website (in Dutch) here.
+The previous time the course was taught, was in fall 2023.
+You can find that edition's website here.
 You can also find more old exams there.

 Questions and remarks may be sent to: